 That live planning permission is in the hands of a large international developer.
 While there has been some welcome interaction between the developer in question and the ministerial advisory forum, this has been limited.
 The planning permission could be enacted at any time, which means the buildings I listed would be threatened with destruction.

-Despite admitting that the Moore Street battlefield site is a national monument, the Department for Culture, Heritage and the Gaeltacht is unwilling to issue the necessary preservation orders for the buildings.
+Despite admitting that the Moore Street battlefield site is a national monument, the Department of Culture, Heritage and the Gaeltacht is unwilling to issue the necessary preservation orders for the buildings.
 The Department refuses to issue a preservation order because all the stakeholders are interacting on the ministerial advisory forum.
 A preservation notice would not be incompatible with the forum, which will not make or accept any decision that is not fully in sympathy with national monument status.
 The question that arises is why the Fine Gael-led Government will not officially recognise the national monument status of the Moore Street battlefield site.
 Why will it not issue a preservation order?
 A national monument is a national monument, in other words, the GPO is a national monument notwithstanding whether a preservation order applies to it.
 If it is threatened, a responsibility arises.
 The Judiciary has clearly stated it is in the court of the Government to issue the preservation order for this site.

 The Government should do the right thing by issuing the preservation order and ending the dereliction of the Moore Street site.
 Unfortunately, the Minister refused to do so last week.
 As a result, Sinn Féin has been forced to do this job on the Minister's behalf.
 The Bill proposes to amend the National Monuments Acts 1930 to 2014 for the purpose of deeming the Moore Street battlefield site a national monument.
 This will put an end to the nonsense that has been ongoing for decades in the Moore Street quarter.
 As a result of constant court battles, the north west end of O'Connell Street has been left a sterile, derelict site.
 It could easily become a rich, vibrant cultural and heritage site in which traders sell products that attract international and local visitors to the area.
 The Bill has been introduced to bring an end to the decades of court battles.
 If it proceeds, it will be a victory of the people over the developers and the Government.